mieubrisse/personal-writing/anxiety-emotions-freedom/post.md

 However, I have learned that searching for solutions when anxious leads to reactivity: wild action that often creates more problems than it solves.
 Better to do nothing and wait until I feel calm to determine, "Is this still a problem?
 Does it need any action at all?"

-Instead I did some [positivity journalling](TODO), to redirect my focus away from the negative and re-center it on the positive.
+Instead I did some Positivity Journalling, to redirect my focus away from the negative and re-center it on the positive.

 ### Being Okay
 These different choices represent significant progress for me.

-When [my cofounder fired me from my own company](TODO), one of the criticisms he levied at me was that I make others responsible for my emotions.
+When [my cofounder fired me from my own company](../a-lifes-work/post.md), one of the criticisms he levied at me was that I make others responsible for my emotions.

 Though I disagree with him on many things, I felt there was some truth to this particular criticism.
 Despite feeling attacked, I am proud that I did not defend myself and instead asked, "Could this be right?"
 I made the decision to learn and grow from it.